jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 A triple `<s, p, o>` contains a subject, predicate, and object.
 Each element of the triple can be a @uri and can thus be dereferenced using an @http GET request.
 A dereferenced @uri should contain additional info about that subject.
-A triple can thus be modelled as an arrow labelled with a predicate from subject to predicate, and each of these is a node that describes itself.
+A triple can thus be modelled as an arrow labelled with a predicate from subject to object, and each of these is a node that describes itself.
 Objects can also be literal values like strings, integers, etc.

 // Blank node